CONTACT US 020 3129 3301

 Snowboard binding

-Anatomy of a snowboard binding
+Anatomy of a Snowboard Binding

 - Buckles: the buckles guarantee a secure closure of your binding.
 Using a ratchet system on a ladder strap, buckles are super handy and easy to use.
 In most cases you just need a few clicks to get a secure fit on your boots.
 Again, buckles are available in different materials.
 Lower end bindings tend to come with plastic buckles which are light.
 High-end buckles feature aluminium or even magnesium buckles offering the best strength to weight ratio.